-Given a limit of 900 new validators per day that can be staked, increasing staking demand after the Merge could lead to long lines for staking hopefuls.
+Given a limit of 10 million total ETH staked pre-Merge and 900 new validators per day that can be staked, increasing staking demand after the Merge will lead to long lines for staking hopefuls.
 For example, it would take the network over a year to digest an additional 10% of all outstanding ETH that migrates to staking.
-Those waiting in the "validator queue" not only receive no yield, but they are also unable to initiate a withdrawal process on their ETH.
+Those waiting in the "validator queue" not only receive no yield, but they are also unable to withdraw their ETH.

 Staking before the Merge ensures investors a privileged position as an early active validator, earning a yield denominated in ETH as the market slowly adjusts (Figure 8).
 Those who stake later will receive a diluted yield spread across a growing pool of validators.
-Additionally, those staked in advance of the Merge will have pole position on exit liquidity after the Merge event, able to withdraw from the proof-of-stake process first.
-They can monetize their staking rewards or redeposit them to compound yield.
+Additionally, those staked in advance of the Merge will have exit liquidity after the Merge event, so they will be able to withdraw from the proof-of-stake process over the course of a few days.